-If you are an immigrant and in need of legal help, the best things you can do is educate yourself about what legal resources are available.
+If you are an immigrant and in need of legal help, the best thing you can do is educating yourself about what legal resources are available.
 In other words, you have to know where you can go to seek immigration help: information, legal assistance, and support.

-As an immigrant, what kind of situations you may find yourself where you need legal help?
-You may want to apply for legal immigration status, for example, getting a green card through a family member.
+As an immigrant, what kind of situations may require you to seek legal help?
+You may want to apply for legal immigration status by getting a green card through a family member, for example.
 Perhaps you are having an issue with your landlord and he or she is not addressing a major problem in your apartment or you are facing eviction.
-You could also be facing a need for legal assistance for personal issues such as domestic violence, custody, or divorce.
-It may be the case also that you are in need of legal help in order to get access to public benefits or special education services for a child.
+You could also need legal assistance for personal issues such as domestic violence, custody, or divorce.
+Or you may need immigration help in order to get access to public benefits or special education services for a child.

-In situations like those, cultural and linguistic barriers, added to the high legal fees of attorneys, turn the access to legal support and immigration help into a real challenge.
+In situations like these, cultural and linguistic barriers plus high legal fees make access to legal support and immigration help a real challenge.
 Your first step should be empowering yourself with information on where and how to get the help you need.

 RESOURCES FOR IMMIGRATION LEGAL SERVICES